Daily Hydration · Activity Adjusted · 2026

 How much water should I drink per day?+

 The National Academy of Medicine recommends 3.7 liters (125 oz) for men and 2.7 liters (91 oz) for women total daily fluid — including water from food and other beverages.
 Since food provides roughly 20%, the pure water target is about 100 oz (3L) for men and 73 oz (2.2L) for women under typical conditions.
-However, individual needs vary significantly based on weight, activity level, climate, and health status.
-Use this calculator to get a personalized goal based on your specific situation.
+Individual needs vary significantly based on weight, activity level, climate, and health status.
+This calculator provides a personalized estimate based on your specific inputs.

 Is 8 glasses of water a day enough?+